A new platform for documentation and tutorials is launching soon.

 »Activating Seal Wrapping

 For some values, seal wrapping is always enabled with a supporting seal.
-This includes the recovery key, any stored key shares, the master key, the keyring, and more; essentially, any Critical Security Parameter (CSP) within Vault's core.
+This includes the recovery key, any stored key shares, the root key, the keyring, and more; essentially, any Critical Security Parameter (CSP) within Vault's core.
 If upgrading from a version of Vault that did not support seal wrapping, the next time these values are read they will be seal-wrapped and stored.

 Backend mounts within Vault can also take advantage of seal wrapping.
 Seal